1931 in Iceland: LZ 127 Graf Zeppelin Iceland Flight

 LZ 127 Graf was a German rigid commercial passenger airship known for being the first airship to circumnavigate the world, and the first of any airborne vehicle to provide a transatlantic passenger service.

 On July 1st 1931 it visited Reykjavik and dropped off mail, having previously travelled there in 1930.

 Iceland produced a series of overprinted stamp in 1931 to facilitate zeppelin mail.

+Parliamentary elections

+The 1931 parliamentary election took place on the 12th of june and resulted in a total of 38,544 votes.
+16,891 of the votes where for the Independence party, 13,844.5 votes for the Progressive party, 6,197.5 votes for the Social Democratic party, and 1,165 for the Communist party.
+The Prime minister was the same and 446 votes where independent.